jbesomi/texthero/README.md

 <h2 align="center">From zero to hero</h2>

 **Texthero is a python toolkit that help you work with text-based dataset quickly and effortlessly**.
 Texthero is very simple to learn and designed to be used on top of Pandas.
+Texthero makes the text data analysis journey easier thanks to his expressiveness and power.

 You can think of Texthero as a tool to help you _understand_ and work with text-based dataset.
 Given a tabular dataset, it's easy to _grasp the main concept_.
 Instead, given a text dataset it's harder to have quick insights of the underline data.